History of SIMA

 SIMA, the showcase for agricultural innovations

 With the SIMA Innovation Awards, the international reference for innovation, SIMA gives pride of place to technological developments and foresight.
-The 78th edition (2019) marked the debut appearance of an Innovation Village offering insight into the agriculture of tomorrow.
-As a place for exchange and inspiration around innovative digital solutions, the Start-Up Village will also gave centre stage to digital development.
+The 79th edition, which took place in 2022, hosted for the first time SIMA TECH, highlighting solutions and technologies for efficient and sustainable agriculture.
+As a place for exchange and inspiration around innovative digital solutions, the Start-Up Village also focused on digital development.